dfederm/dfederm.github.io/_drafts/migrate-homeassistant-zwave-to-zwave-js.md

 Most devices will wake up on some time interval, or you can look up how to manually wake up a device by reading the manual for that specific device, which usually involes pressing a physical button on the device.

-The overall status of the Z-Wave network, including how many nodes are ready, but clicking on "Configure" for the integration.
+You can check the overall status of the Z-Wave network, including how many nodes are ready, by clicking on "Configure" for the integration.

 ![Configure the Z-Wave JS integration](/assets/zwave-integration-configure.PNG){: .center }

+## Entity migration

 Because the integration uses a completely different back-end, entities may be different too.
-All the old `zwave.*` entities are gone, and the are some added disabled entities, for example all my light switches now have an entity ending in `_basic`.
+All the old `zwave.*` entities are gone, and the are some added disabled entities.
+For example all my light switches now have an entity ending in `_basic`.
 Beyond some additions and substrations, some entities will just be different.

-* Rename entity id and display names

-Tedious

-Rename devices, then entities.
+### Configuring devices and entities

+Unfortunately this part is tedious, especially if you have a large number of devices.

+When clicking on a specific device you can see its node id, which you'll then cross-reference with your entity data pasted into Excel to figure out which device it's referring to.

 ![Getting the node id from a device](/assets/zwave-device-nodeid.PNG){: .center }

+I would recommend renaming the device first before its entities, because once you rename a device Home Assistant should, for the most part, rename the entities accordingly and sometimes it'll just happen to match what you had before.

 ![Rename entity prompt](/assets/zwave-device-rename.PNG){: .center }

+## Final thoughts

+Now despite the Z-Wave JS integration being the "new thing" and the legacy Z-Wave integration being officially deprecated (but still existing), the new integration definitely has some flaws and feature gaps.
+A list of [known limitations](https://www.home-assistant.io/integrations/zwave_js/#current-limitations){:target="_blank"} is even listed on the docs.
+Some people I've seen even go as far to say that the new integration probably should have remained in beta for some time until it fills some of these gaps and has a better migration story.

+### Node configuration

-* Z-Wave Node Configuration not yet available.
+One feature gap in particular is that a Node Configuration UI is not yet available.
+According to the docs:

 > Configuration of Z-Wave nodes and/or configuration with the Home Assistant UI is currently not yet implemented.

+Based on forum posts however, this is only missing because it didn't make it for the 2021.2 release.
+That will come in some future release, and supposedly soon.

+### TODO

+* Door sensors never worked.
+* Slower.
+* Talk about OZW integration and trust lost